Manc/play-samples/README.md

 Basically you should have Play Framework and MongoDB installed on your local machine.
 There are a lot of tutorials that explain how to do that.
 Personally, I develop on a Mac and installed everything with [Homebrew](http://brew.sh/) – it's great and makes the installation a lot things very easy.
 I've not tried it yet myself, but you should just download/pull the content of this repository, go to its folder and run `play`, then enter `run` and open `http://localhost:9000` in your browser.
 Then you should see the index page with a list or samples available.

+> Make sure to initialise the submodules, too.
+You should have at least a folder `vendor` containing Twitter Bootstrap (maybe more at some point in the future).
+This directory is required for the app to compile, because we include some of the LESS files from `app/assets/stylesheets/main.less`.

 ## Versions Currently Used